 Facilitating Play-Based Learning at Home

-While children benefit from playing with others or by themselves, guiding make-believe play can challenge them to think outside of the box.
+While children benefit from playing with others or by themselves, guiding make-believe play and play-based activities can challenge them to think outside of the box.
 Parent-child play is linked to competence, peer group leadership and cognitive development, but more importantly, playing together is great for bonding with your little one.

 You will have fun helping your child learn through creative play.
 You can set the stage of a story, give a hint of what could happen next, add a cue to help the story progress, or model a skill for your child to use in her adventure.
 Ask questions and help her make or incorporate props to further develop stories, scenarios and play.
 Remember to follow your child’s lead and get down on her level when you’re playing together.
 You’ll be amazed at the ideas she offers.
 Below are a few play-based learning activities to get you started!